British Values at Poynton High School

 · Key Stage 4 Student Development sessions include a unit on politics, including lessons on extremism and preventing extremism

 · Citizenship Day for Year 12

 .
-Year 8 Student Development Day on Elections and running a local election
+Year 8 Student Development Day on elections and running a local election

-· Mock Election
+· Mock Elections

 · Talks from Members of Parliament and peers (William Wragg and Andrew Stephenson who are both former students have spoken as has our local MP, David Rutley.
 We were also pleased to invite Lord Goddard in to talk about his work in the House of Lords)